Dear Inquisitive (& Expectant) Dog Parents,

 Start with the Basics.
 There are thousands of pet products on the market nowadays.
-For sure you’ll need a collar with ID, as well as food, water bowl and leash.
+For sure you’ll need a collar with ID, as well as food, bowls, a leash, and a comfortable all-purpose dog harness.
 Depending where you live, a license might be required as well.
 Check with your county animal services department.
 Microchips are optional, but quite handy; ask your vet for information regarding the insertion of a chip.
 If your dog came with a chip, the facility or person you got your dog from should be able to provide you with what you’ll need in order to update the contact information.

 When it comes to toys, beds, treats, and games you can play with your dog, we suggest you test out a few you think your dog might like, at least until you get to know his or her preferences.
 Then you can go nuts and start spoiling them silly.
 (Guilty!)

 Social Director Extraordinaire: Depending upon the age, breed, temperament, and likes and dislikes of your dog, you’ll want to plan activities that enrich your dog’s life — both physically and mentally.
 The following is a list of things you can do with your dog (most all are budget-friendly):

 - Neighborhood walks for fun and to show your dog his or her new neighborhood.
 Until your dog learns to stay with you and has a good recall, staying on leash is highly recommended.
 (Plus, it might be the law).
 Bring along treats to reward behaviors you like, and when introducing your dog to new people and other dogs.

 - Field trips to places you frequent.
 Many dogs love car rides and running errands.
 Make sure your dog is kept safe while going for rides.
 Seat belts and car seats are easy to find, inexpensive and help protect your dog from injury.